 A few days after setting up the exhibition and delivering peer guide training, Lizzy was very fortunate to attend the exhibition opening with Boyd Klap, Chairman of Anne Frank NZ.
 After impressive performances from Otago Girls' High School choir and kapa haka group, attendees were treated to a solo violin performance and readings from Anne's diary in English and te reo Maori by students Rose Stevenson, Meg Cunningham-Tisdall and Annalies MacDuff.
 The new Race Relations Commissioner Meng Liu Foon, city councillor Christine Garey and Boyd Klap all spoke powerfully about Anne Frank's legacy to the world as an inspirational mouthpiece in the fight against racism and discrimination in all its forms.

-Open to members of the general public during the two week spring school holidays, team Anne Frank NZ hope that visitors to the exhibition will be moved and inspired by what they read and see.
-As Anne so rightly said, "The good news is that you don’t know how great you can be!
+Open to members of the public during the two week spring school holidays, the team at Anne Frank NZ hope that visitors to the exhibition will be moved and inspired by what they read and see.
+As Anne so rightly said: "The good news is that you don’t know how great you can be!
 How much you can love!
 What you can accomplish!
 And what your potential is!"